clokep/relapse/docs/usage/configuration/config_documentation.md

 in preference to this, otherwise someone could define a public DNS entry that points to a private IP address and circumvent the blacklist.
-This is more useful if you know there is an entire shape of URL that you know that will never want synapse to try to spider.
+This is more useful if you know there is an entire shape of URL that you know that will never want relapse to try to spider.

 Each list entry is a dictionary of url component attributes as returned by urlparse.urlsplit as applied to the absolute form of the URL.
 See